SynthroLab peptide vialsPeptides50% off sitewideSynthroLab · Buy 1, Get 1 Free

 Squirting water directly onto the powder.
 The force can mechanically disrupt the peptide structure and make it harder to dissolve evenly.
 Angle the needle and let water trickle down the glass.

 Using too little water.
-At a very high concentration (like 10 mg/mL from a 5 mg vial in 0.5 mL), a 0.5 mg dose is only 5 units — that's a tiny mark on the syringe you can barely see.
+At a very high concentration (like 20 mg/mL from a 20 mg vial in 1 mL), low doses produce near-invisible unit marks.
 Measurement errors compound quickly.

 Not labeling the vial.
 You will absolutely forget the date you mixed it and the concentration you used.
 Three weeks from now you'll be squinting at an unlabeled vial.
 Label it immediately.